leastspongey/azure-gaming/README.md

 Effortlessly stream the latest games on Azure.
 This project automates the set-up process for cloud gaming on a Nvidia M60 GPU on Azure.
 The development of this project is heavily inspired by this [excellent guide](https://lg.io/2016/10/12/cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.html).

+The automated setup:
-The automated setup first deploys an Azure NV6 virtual machine (VM) with a single Nvidia M60 GPU (1/2 of a M60 graphics card), configures the official Nvidia Driver Extension that installs the Nvidia driver on the VM, and finally deploys a Custom Script Extension to run the setup script.
-The setup script configures everything that's needed to run Steam games on the VM, such as configuring some Nvidia driver settings, setting up auto login for Windows, and eventually connecting to ZeroTier VPN.
+- deploys an Azure NV6 virtual machine (VM) with Windows 10 (2004)
+- a single Nvidia M60 GPU (1/2 of a M60 graphics card)
+- configures the official Nvidia Driver Extension installs the Nvidia driver on the VM
+- deploys a Custom Script Extension to run the setup script

+The setup script configures everything that's needed to run Steam games on the VM, such as configuring some Nvidia driver settings, setting up auto login for Windows, and optionally connecting to ZeroTier VPN.

 ## Disclaimer

 **This software comes with no warranty of any kind**.
 USE AT YOUR OWN RISK!
-This a personal project and is NOT endorsed by Microsoft.
-If you encounter an issue, please submit it on GitHub.
+This a personal project and is NOT endorsed by any company mentioned within!
+Issues _may_ be ignored.

 ## How Do I Stream Games?